12 October 2023

 Existing visions for the UK’s journey to net zero fail to mitigate the potential risk of unequal impacts on different people and places.
 This calls for a critical reflection around how net zero policy is designed, and how we collaborate for net zero policy to be delivered, for a just transition.

-On 12 October 2023, the Institute for Community Studies at The Young Foundation will launch new insights and findings, the results of a two year programme of work.
+On 12 October 2023, the Institute for Community Studies at The Young Foundation will preview new insights and findings, the results of a two year programme of work.
 Our research takes a place-based, person-centred approach to consider the multiple and intersecting ways in which net zero policies are likely to affect people’s daily lives in their communities, and how the overall policy environment plays a role in their ability to meaningfully participate.
 The research brings together findings from an extensive evidence review, and participatory research with people living across seven neighbourhoods in the North of England, who face different economic and social vulnerabilities.

 This research has been funded by the Nuffield Foundation.